FREQUENTLY ASKED QUESTIONS

-Our primary Service area is Seacoast NH, York County ME, North Shore of Boston and the Greater San Francisco area.
+Granite Bay Wealth Management’s offices are located in downtown Portsmouth, NH.
+Our primary service area includes the Seacoast of New Hampshire, York County in Maine, and North Shore of Boston and Massachusetts, and the Greater San Francisco area.
 However, we have clients in several states across the country and we will work with anyone who is a good fit for our firm, regardless of location.

 What do clients typically ask you in a first meeting?

 In the first meeting clients typically want a better understanding of the financial planning process.
 They mostly just want to know that we have the tools and experience to tell them if they will be able to meet their long term financial goals.
 They typically also ask about Fees and where we hold assets.

 What services do you provide?

 We provide comprehensive wealth management, which includes both financial planning and investment management.
 Beyond that we can help as a resource for any area of your financial life.
 Clients come to us first with things like estate planning, buying a house or planning for college.
 We have a vast network of professionals to help with any major financial decision.
 We develop a personal relationship that aims to help clients achieve financial life goals.